Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 One of the design goals is to have all the services that are part of the solution connected to one virtual network to make the traffic between services private (use of private endpoints).
-A virtual network can be either created along with the solution or an existing virtual network (Hub/Spoke model – spoke VNET made by network enterprise team) can be chosen.
+A virtual network can be either created along with the solution or an existing / pre-defined virtual network (Hub/Spoke model – spoke VNET made by network enterprise team) can be chosen.

-The solution's services save diagnostics data to Azure Log Analytics Workspace, either existing or new.
+The solution's services save diagnostics data to Azure Log Analytics Workspace, either created along with the solution or an existing / pre-defined.
 Secrets such as connection string or data source credentials should go to secrets store securely.
 Analytical tools use secure credentials to access data sources.
 Secrets can go to Azure Key Vault, either existing or new.